⚠️ We are currently updating our 2020/21 tax guidance across the website

 The detailed sections below give information on some of the issues you might face if HMRC enquire into your tax affairs or your tax credits claim.

-What is a stand-alone self assessment enquiry?
+What is a stand-alone Self Assessment enquiry?

-Generally this is an enquiry into your self assessment tax return alone.
+Generally, this is an enquiry into your Self Assessment tax return alone.

 It is very important that you do not finalise and agree any figures in a stand-alone enquiry without understanding the possible implications for your tax credits claim that was not part of this enquiry.

-Information you may be asked to provide
+What information may I be asked to provide?

 HMRC have the right to ask for information and/or documents that may reasonably be required to enable them to check your tax return.
-This may include bank statements, invoices, receipts etc. If you think you are being asked for records which are unreasonable, for example you run a self employed business and you are asked for your spouse’s bank statements, you should ask HMRC why they think they are relevant to the enquiry.
+This may include bank statements, invoices, receipts etc. If you think you are being asked for records which are unreasonable, for example you run a self-employed business and you are asked for your spouse’s bank statements, you should ask HMRC why they think they are relevant to the enquiry.

 The HMRC officer has changed various figures in my tax return, resulting in a much higher taxable income figure.
 What can I do?